tetrapod00/godot-docs/contributing/development/configuring_an_ide/code_blocks.rst

 Configuring the build
 ---------------------

 The first step is to change the project properties.
-Right-click on the new project and select **Properties...**.
+Right-click on the new project and select :ui:`Properties...`.

 .. figure:: img/code_blocks_open_properties.png
    :figclass: figure-w480